Sservice 10

 The easiest way is to find a hymn which is based on a Psalm.
 Several German chorales are obviously versifications of Psalms, such as Luther’s hymn “From Depths of Woe” (Psalm 130).
 In addition, we can make use of the hymn versions of Psalms which were created for Reformed worship at the time when they permitted Psalm singing only.
 Some of these hymns are in Lutheran hymnals, such as All People that on Earth do Dwell (Psalm 100; note that the four Psalm verses are followed by the Gloria Patri, according to ancient practice), and you can find hymn versions of every Psalm in a Psalter, readily available in a Reformed Church in America congreation.
 Finally, the more recent appearance of songs based on scripture verses provides a wide selection, for many of these songs are actually Psalms.

 A new way to sing Psalms was created by Joseph Gelineau in the 1950’s.
 He re-translated the Psalms to retain the rhythmic feel of the Hebrew, and then created simple melodies which change notes to coincide with the beat of the music.
-The hope is that using a beat will make these melodies easier to Introduce than
+The hope is that using a beat will make these melodies easier to Introduce than the beatless music of chanting.

 In order to sing a traditional Introit, the usual solution has been to have the choir sing either a harmonized version or a chant.
 Paul Bunjes has put much effort into facilitating the chanting of Psalms by congregations.
 A compendium of this life effort can be seen in the Psalm melodies written in Lutheran Worship.
 There are eight chant melodies, and one of the eight is provided for each Psalm.
 One rule of thumb for chanting that many people overlook is to chant in the same speed and rhythm as speaking.

 Another way to chant Psalms is to use Anglican chant in four-part harmony.
-This option would almost certainly be limitedto choirs.
+This option would almost certainly be limited to choirs.

 KYRIE